Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Preprocessing and Postprocessing

-\begin{itemize} \item {Refinement of hexahedral elements.
-All flagged cells are splitted into $4$ or $8$ new children cells (for anisotropic or isotropic mesh refinement, respectively).
-Hanging nodes can appear and the relation between the face nodes of neighboring elements with different level of refinement has to be computed and exported in such a way that FSDM can handle them.
-For the hexahedral meshes used within the preprocessing tool and when hanging nodes are present, the Quad2Quad and Quad4Quad interfaces are computed (see \cref{fig:mesh:non-conforming-interfaces}).} \item {Storing the final mesh in arrays.
+\begin{itemize} \item {\textbf{Refinement of hexahedral elements}.
+All flagged cells are split into $4$ or $8$ new children cells (for anisotropic or isotropic mesh refinement, respectively).
+Hanging nodes can appear, and the relation between the face nodes of neighboring elements with different levels of refinement has to be computed and exported in such a way that FSDM can handle them.
+For the hexahedral meshes used within the preprocessing tool and when hanging nodes are present, the Quad2Quad and Quad4Quad interfaces are computed (see \cref{fig:mesh:non-conforming-interfaces}).
+FSDM treats the hanging nodes in the following way: With help of pseudo element types, FSDM stores \enquote{hanging} connections.
+These are ignored by the solver, have no volume and no solution values, but at the same time they are used by the face extractor to create the face based grid.
+After that, FSDM completes the hanging node grid to a kind of (pseudo) conformity, which enable the adaptation to work on hanging elements in the same way (only with other element types) as on conforming elements.} \item {\textbf{Storing the final mesh in arrays}.
 In these arrays are stored the nodes, elements, conforming faces and non-conforming faces.} \item {Exporting the mesh arrays to HDF5 format, following the FSDM guidelines for the HDF5 format.} \end{itemize}